- When Cancer Comes Back: Cancer Recurrence

 Can a person ever be sure the cancer will never come back?

 No, it’s not possible to guarantee that a person who has completed cancer treatment will never have the cancer come back.
-Even though your doctor says, “The cancer is gone,” or “I think I removed all the cancer,” or “I see no evidence of any cancer,” the fact remains that there is always a chance that some cancer cells are left in your body and survived, even though they cannot be seen or found with any test used today.
-Over time, these cells can begin to grow and cause the cancer to recur.
+Doctors might say things like, “The cancer can’t be seen on the scan,” or “I think I removed all the cancer,” or “I see no evidence of any cancer.”
+There is always still a chance that some cancer cells survived in your body, even though they cannot be seen or found with any test used today.
+These cells can begin to divide and make more cancer cells.
+Over time, the cancer can grow enough to be found.

 And while you don’t want to ever think about the chance of having a second cancer – one that’s not related to the first cancer – this is also possible.
 Having one cancer doesn’t make you immune to having a second or even a third different cancer.